monetaproject/blockauth/README.md

 }
 ```

-Please note that the length of the final password stored is dependent upon the length of the display name stored.
+Please note that the length of the final password stored is dependent upon the length of the display name stored and the `OP_RETURN` limit of the relevant blockchain.
+Some implementations have a 40 byte limit, which would mean even a name as short as __John Doe__ would only be able to store 18 characters from their hashed password.

-Once the transaction has been completed the relevant `TXID` should also be returned to the user along with the `UID` and (optional) relevant blockchain as follows:
+Once the transaction has been confirmed, the relevant `TXID` should also be returned to the user along with the `UID`and blockchain:

 * __`UID`__ = 86e0ae3dfc5adf865b8ddbfe669fee1d2916ddda3e28ce83ed3ca489a0b6fd4b
 * __`PWID`__ (The Transaction ID) = 57068f4ffba9f08308ef2c2769f425233a68c11199e872336232d2a08e6a4e8f